 Intellectual Freedom

-The collection of the Clearview Library District is intended to serve the diverse needs and interests of the community and therefore contains a variety of materials representing a broad range of subjects and viewpoints.
-This is in keeping with the library’s mission to Cultivate Curiosity.
-Enlighten the Mind.
-Strengthen the Community.
+The Clearview Library District's collection is intended to serve the community's diverse needs and interests and, therefore, contains a variety of materials representing a broad range of subjects and viewpoints.
+This is in keeping with the library’s mission to Cultivate Curiosity, Enlighten the Mind, and Strengthen the Community.

-Not all items or resources within the collection may appeal to the entire community and therefore public opinion cannot be the sole guide for the selection.
-It is part of the district’s mission to build collections for the general public that also services the needs of special population groups within the community.
+• Not all items or resources within the collection may appeal to the entire community and therefore, public opinion cannot be the sole guide for the selection.

 Labeling